ijlee2/ember-codemod-add-template-tags/README.md

 - [x] Fix format and lint errors.<sup>2</sup>
 - [x] Run tests.

+You can check [Troubleshoot](TROUBLESHOOT.md) if you encounter an issue.

 <sup>1.
 To analyze external dependencies, the codemod reads your `node_modules`.
 Install your project's dependencies before running the codemod.</sup>

 <sup>2.
 If you need lint configs that support `*.{gjs,gts}`, you can install packages from [`@ijlee2-frontend-configs`](https://github.com/ijlee2/frontend-configs).</sup>